Accessibility Evaluation

 Findings: The first skip link on every page of the website, 'Skip to main navigation', does not move the keyboard focus.
 Because of this keyboard users can't use the skip link to bypass repeating content on the website, like the logo in the header.
 Make sure that the skip link moves the keyboard focus on the webpage.

-Advice: On page colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-… it is possible to place keyboard focus on the links under the headings 'Related articles' and 'All our articles'.
+Advice: On page https://colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-providing-a-model-for-the-future it is possible to place keyboard focus on the links under the headings 'Related articles' and 'All our articles'.
 There are a lot of links in these sections, it takes keyboard users a long time and a lot of physical action to tab through all these links.
 This can hinder keyboard users when visiting this page.
 Consider placing a skip link above this section so keyboard users do not have to tab through all these links.

-These sections can also be found on other pages, for example on page colour-of-money.co.uk/articles/2022/triodos-global-equities-impact-fund-investor-update-q3-2022 and colour-of-money.co.uk/articles/2022/the-need-for-a-paradigm-shift-in-urban-planning.
+These sections can also be found on other pages, for example on page https://colour-of-money.co.uk/articles/2022/triodos-global-equities-impact-fund-investor-update-q3-2022 and https://colour-of-money.co.uk/articles/2022/the-need-for-a-paradigm-shift-in-urban-planning.

 2.4.2 Page Titled (Level A)